 What "UKVI CEFR Threshold Met" Means on Your SELT Certificate

-"UKVI CEFR threshold met" is the certification statement printed on Secure English Language Test (SELT) certificates that confirms your performance satisfies the minimum CEFR level for UK visa purposes.
-It appears alongside each CEFR level you achieved or exceeded.
-For example, a B2 score will show "UKVI CEFR threshold met" at A1, A2, B1, and B2 — meaning the same certificate can be used for any UK visa requiring any of those levels.
-Without this exact certification statement, UKVI will not accept your test results — even if your numerical score appears sufficient.
+"UKVI CEFR threshold met" is the certification statement on Secure English Language Test (SELT) certificates confirming your performance satisfies the minimum CEFR level for UK visa purposes.
+It appears alongside each level you achieved or exceeded — a B2 score shows it at A1, A2, B1, and B2, so the same certificate serves any UK visa requiring any of those levels.
+Without this exact statement, UKVI will not accept your results, even if the numerical score looks sufficient.

 How the Threshold Statement Appears on Your Certificate